-Apple cider vinegar is a wonderful fermented food that helps with digestion, and is also a great one for skin care, home cleaning, bad breath, fighting fungus and more.
+Apple cider vinegar is a wonderful fermented food that helps with digestion, and is also a great one for skincare, home cleaning, bad breath, fighting fungus and more.

 How to Use It: Check out these 20 awesome ways to use apple cider vinegar.
 Some of these may surprise you!

-A Nutritionist's First Aid Kit: Travel
+A Nutritionist’s natural First Aid Kit: Travel

-I adore traveling and as much as I'd like to take my kitchen with me, I can't.
+I adore travelling and as much as I’d like to take my kitchen with me, I can’t.
 So these are the things I pack in my travel bag to ensure that my health stays on track.